|Facilities | Rating | Reviews|

 |Visit Strensham/Roadchef's official website|

-Restaurants: McDonald's, Costa, Fresh Food Café, Costa Express, Krispy Kreme, Chozen Noodle
+Catering: Chozen Noodle (seasonal opening), Costa, Fresh Food Café, McDonald's, Costa Express, Krispy Kreme

-Main Amenities: Game On, Jackpot £500, Picnic Tables, Showers
+southbound only: Leaf Gifts Main Amenities: Game On, Jackpot £500, Showers

 First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £27, or £29 to include a £10 food voucher.